Understanding Mutually Exclusive Events: A practical guide

 Let's explore several examples to solidify our understanding:

-• Dice Roll: Rolling a 3 and rolling a 6 on a single roll of a six-sided die are mutually exclusive events.
-You can only get one number at a time The details matter here.
-Practical, not theoretical..
+Dice Roll: Rolling a 3 and rolling a 6 on a single roll of a six-sided die are mutually exclusive events.
+You can only get one number at a time That's the whole idea..

-• Survey Responses: In a survey asking about preferred mode of transportation, selecting "car" and selecting "bicycle" are mutually exclusive responses for a single respondent And that's really what it comes down to.
-That alone is useful..
+Survey Responses: In a survey asking about preferred mode of transportation, selecting "car" and selecting "bicycle" are mutually exclusive responses for a single respondent That's the part that actually makes a difference.
+And it works..

 Examples of Events that are NOT Mutually Exclusive

-• Weather (again): It's raining and it's windy are not mutually exclusive.
-It can rain and be windy simultaneously.
+Weather (again): It's raining and it's windy are not mutually exclusive.
+It can rain and be windy simultaneously Worth keeping that in mind..

 Calculating Probabilities with Mutually Exclusive Events